agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 by the lack of an offer from Twitter.

-The Stripe interview revealed the position to be less well aligned with my skill set[^2] and career aspirations than I'd hope, so I think the reject there is fair.
+The Stripe interview revealed the position to be less well aligned with my skill set[^ab] and career aspirations than I'd hope, so I think the reject there is fair.

 I generally do not apply to work for startups, for a variety of reasons